KendoClaw1/Egyptian-SMS-Spammer/README.md

 -n NumOfSMS     Number of SMS's to send (Default = 20)

--f file.txt     Load a list of numbers from a file to spam (Optiona
+-f file.txt     Load a list of numbers from a file to spam (Optional)